 What does all this mean for SAP clients?
 Although SAP’s thoughts are understandable and the need to adapt their licensing model to the new technology environment with IoT and RPA, we kindly ask SAP to:

-As a client, be aware of the fact, that SAP is still working in correctly counting digital access documents and that this pricing model just does not adapt to each client’s situation – so demand flexibility from SAP’s sales and pricing teams to find a suitable price for your specific digital access use case and don’t consider your document count as the only determining metric for digital access.
+As a client, be aware of the fact, that SAP is still working in correctly counting digital access documents and that this pricing model just does not adapt to each client’s situation – so demand flexibility from SAP’s sales and pricing teams to find a suitable price for your specific digital access use case and don’t consider your document count as the only determining metric for SAP Digital Access.
 Be determined to negotiate a price that is fair for both parties.